My Hands - Poor Fine Motor Skills

 One thing that drives me insane is trying to use a screwdriver, that simple tool I started using as a child.
 I will hold the screw with my left hand and be holding the screwdriver in my right.
 I slowly move the screwdriver towards the screw’s head but I can’t keep it steady.
 It feels like trying to thread a needle that you are holding with pliers with a piece of thread you are also holding with pliers at arms length during an earthquake!
 So much shaking!
-I miss – miss – miss the screw and usually end up just wanting to toss the screwdriver as far as I can out of frustration.
-I have found ways to sort of work around this but they don’t completely make the problem go away, they only sometimes help reduce the frustration.
+I miss the screw and usually end up just wanting to toss the screwdriver as far as I can out of frustration.
+I have found ways to sort of work around this.
+But they don’t completely make the problem go away; they only sometimes help reduce the frustration.

-I know there are lots of little hand exercises I can do to try to better my fine motor skills or at least keep them from getting worse, I have been to hand therapy and it really sucks because everything you do involves trying to do something you know you can’t do until you eventually can.
-Small, little, meticulous exercises; I find it so frustrating and because I am so sensitive to stress I just don’t usually want to do any of them even though I know I should or else I may end up not able to zip up my own zipper on my pants again.
-I can handle not being able to pick up really small objects or dropping them when I can but the zipper thing?
+I know there are lots of little hand exercises I can do to try to better my fine motor skills or at least keep them from getting worse.
+I have been to hand therapy, and it really sucks because everything you do involves trying to do something you know you can’t do until you eventually can.
+Small, little, meticulous exercises; I find it so frustrating and because I am so sensitive to stress I just don’t usually want to do any of them.
+That's even though I know I should, or else I may end up not able to zip up my own zipper on my pants again.
+I can handle not being able to pick up really small objects or dropping them when I can, but the zipper thing?
 That one is a big deal…